juanbkm/donor2019/content/stories/improving-urban-mobility-in-mumbai.md

 The project also has value-adding features that enhance the benefits of the new lines, including safety and gender inclusiveness.
 Mumbai's suburban rail system records many injuries and fatalities every year.
 To address this, part of ADB's funding ensures that passenger safety is paramount with the procurement of state-of-the-art carriages equipped with surveillance systems and real-time track monitoring to ensure safety.
 The new railway lines also have features that benefit women, including women-only carriages, mobile applications for women's security, separate ticket counters, and reporting desks to address incidents of harassment.
 There will also be station and carriage facilities for elderly or differently-abled passengers, including priority e-ticket counters.

 ### Expected Results

+To date, the following has been undertaken:

+* Gender Equality and Social Inclusion Action Plan completed
+* Social and Environmental Due Diligence Reports completed
+* Maha Mumbai Metro (M3) Operation Corporation Limited (MMMOCL) established to manage operation and maintenance

 Once operational by the end of 2022, an estimated 2 million passengers a day will use the two new lines, travelling in improved safety and comfort.
 It will also reduce emissions from vehicles, with carbon dioxide emissions expected to fall by about 166,000 tons a year.